USEPA/EPA_MOVES_Model/docs/AnatomyOfARunspec.md

  </onroadvehicleselections>
 ```

-The **onroadvehicleselections** element selects the fueltype and sourcetype combinations to be included in the MOVES run.
+The **onroadvehicleselections** element selects the fuel type and source type combinations to be included in the MOVES run.
 This element and its subelements are only required for onroad MOVES runs.

 The **onroadvehicleselections** element has a single type of subelement: **onroadvehicleselection**.
 Many **onroadvehicleselection** subelements may be included in the RunSpec.
 For **onroadvehicleselection** there are four attributes that should be entered: *fueltypeid*, *fueltypedesc*, *sourcetypeid*, and *sourcetypename*.